 Step 1: Complete all of the following prior to registering for our instructor course:

-1) Have a CURRENT (not expired) AHA Provider card in the discipline you wish to become an instructor in.
+1) Have a CURRENT (not expired) AHA Provider card in the discipline you wish to become an instructor in (ie: if you want to be an AHA BLS instructor, you must have an AHA BLS Provider certification).
 If your card is expiring in the next few months, we recommend renewing your card prior to taking the instructor course.

 2) Have your own AHA Provider manual for the discipline you are seeking Instructor Status in (required to attend Instructor class).